 Developer productivity increases with Python, as it is a much more concise and expressive language, especially in comparison to boilerplate-rich C++ or Java.
 Working software can be delivered with less effort and fewer lines of code.
 This also means that development time is shorter, resulting in much less waste of the most precious resources.

 Python has a large and friendly community of developers, which only continues to grow in numbers.
 Strong best practices were drafted to enforce the philosophy of the language, which is encapsulated in The Zen of Python:

 The advancement of the language and its community is overseen by the Python Software Foundation, which is itself backed by major companies, such as Facebook, Amazon, Google, Microsoft, and Red Hat.
 It is also widely used at Uber, PayPal, Instagram, Netflix, Dropbox, Reddit, Pinterest, Bank of America, Goldman Sachs, JP Morgan, Spotify, and Eventbrite.

 Python’s core strengths are its simple and elegant design, and strong guiding principles.
 Combined with the open source development model, these strengths facilitate Python’s broad adoption and help foster the vibrant community behind it, spanning multiple industries and research fields, with a particularly strong presence in data science and Web development circles.

-As you can see, Python is a programming language with vast potential.
+So—to answer the "what is Python?" question in a straightforward way: it is a programming language with vast potential.
 If you’re still unsure whether it’s the best tool for your next big thing, have a look at our Python development page.

 Learn more about Python